 There are two main opinions regarding the future of Artificial Intelligence and humanity, and both have movie analogies.
-The first movie is Disney’s Aladdin, In which Artificial Intelligence is comparable to Genie, an all-powerful wish granting machine which will fix all of man’s problems.
-In contrast, there’s The Terminator, in which the Artificial Intelligence will enslave or eliminate humanity.
+The first movie is Disney’s Aladdin, In which AI is comparable to Genie, an all-powerful wish granting machine which will fix all of man’s problems.
+In contrast, there’s The Terminator, in which the AI will enslave or eliminate humanity.
 I find both ideas to be ridiculously precise because they sound like a plot to a movie.
 If we’re being realistic, the future of AI and humanity is going to most similar to Blade Runner.
 I don’t say this because it’s the best of the three movies, that’s beside the point.
 I say this because we are already seeing what happened in Blade Runner happen today.

 A Quick Summary of Blade Runner

 Blade Runner is about Rick Deckard, a bounty hunter that hunts replicants, dangerous androids that can mimic human behavior so perfectly that a special test needs to be administered to determine whether a target is human or a replicant.
 The film asks the question, “If technology can perfectly replicate reality then how do you tell the difference?”

 How does AI Play into the Real World